 River otters are an example of one such species, reliant on clean water and protected river habitat to thrive.

 An Expanding Human Footprint

-In the arid West, human infrastructure is also closely tied to riparian habitat.
-Many of our roads, towns and cities are built in proximity to waterways, drawing us into conflict with wildlife for resources this rich habitat provides.
+Human infrastructure is also closely tied to riparian habitat.
+Many of our roads, towns and cities are built in proximity to waterways.
+This inevitably draws humans into conflict with wildlife for resources this rich habitat provides.

 Can we learn to coexist responsibly with wildlife in riparian areas?

 Do we have the foresight and the will, to safeguard what precious little riparian habitat remains?